Toyama Japan Travel Guide

 Police: 110.
 Fire/Ambulance: 119.
 Japan Helpline: 0570-000-911 (English assistance).
 Note your country's embassy in Tokyo.
 Keep copies of passport/visa separate from originals.

 Strongly recommended.
 Comprehensive travel insurance for medical emergencies, trip cancellation, lost luggage, and unforeseen events.
 Given Japan's medical payment system, good medical insurance is important.
-Your policy should cover adventurous activities like rambling in the Alps.
+Your policy should cover adventurous activities like hiking in the Alps.

 Staying connected makes travel smoother.